teckcamp/teckcamp.github.io/code-of-conduct.md

 ---
 layout: page
-title: CODE OF CONDUCT
+title: MEETUP MATES CODE OF CONDUCT
-subtitle: Meetup Mates has a Code of Conduct.
-Please take your time to read this carefully.
+subtitle: Please take your time to read this carefully.
 use-site-title: true
 ---